leminhtuan2015/Today-I-Learn/game_engine_unity/unity_GameObject_Component.md

 ### Component Properties
   * Each component have properties
+  * For example:
-  * For example: Button have Transform component, Transform component have properties such as (x, y, z, width, height)
+    * Button have Transform component, Transform component have properties is (x, y, z, width, height)
+    * Text have Text Script component, Text Script component have properties is (Character, Paragraph)

 ### GameObject VS Component

   * Some object is both GameObject or Component, such as Button is GameObject and also Component
+  * A Button GameObject have:
+    * Components is: RectTransform, Image (script), Button (script)
+    * Children component is: Text component